Delta College Nursing FAQ's

 How do I apply for Delta’s nursing program(s)?

-First you must complete any required prerequisites and CORE courses.
+First you must complete any required CORE courses.
 Following completion of those courses, you will complete a validation application, which places you on the waitlist for clinicals.
 Once your validation application is approved, you will be assigned a semester of validation.
 Your entry into clinical is based primarily on your semester of validation.

 Does Delta require an entrance exam to qualify for the nursing program?